qgis/QGIS-Documentation/source/user_manual/grass_integration/grass_integration.rst

 The :guilabel:`Table` tab provides information about the database table for a given 'layer'.
 Here you can add new columns to an existing attribute table, or create a new database table for a new GRASS vector layer (see Section :ref:`creating_new_grass_vectors`).

 .. _figure_grass_digitizing_5:

+.. only:: html

+   **Figure GRASS digitizing 5:**

 .. figure:: /static/user_manual/grass_integration/grass_digitizing_table.png
    :align: center
    :width: 30em

-   Figure GRASS digitizing 5: GRASS Digitizing Table Tab
+   GRASS Digitizing Table Tab

 .. tip:: **GRASS Edit Permissions**